What should I watch for?

 pain, tension, and weakness upon walking that subsides during periods of rest

-paleness or cold feeling in fingertips, toes, hands, and feet
+paleness or cold feeling in the fingertips, toes, hands, and feet

 pounding in the ears